Cryliss/COVID-Shopper/README.md

 # INSTRUCTIONS FOR LOCAL HOSTING
 Something to note when testing -

-  1. Right click + inspect element
+  1. Right click, select 'inspect'

   2. Go to 'sources' tab

   3. Quickly skim the script.js and ensure it matches your current file.

   3a.
-If it does not, clear your browing data in your browser settings.
+If it does not, clear your browsing data in your browser settings.

+  3b.
+Re-inistialize your isolated Python environment

 ## MAC -- TERMINAL